Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Abstract

 \section{Abstract}

-Many existing mechanisms to achieve differential privacy (DP) on infinite-dimensional functional summaries often involve embedding these summaries into finite-dimensional subspaces and applying traditional DP techniques.
-Such mechanisms generally treat each dimension uniformly and struggle with complex, structured summaries.
-This work introduces a novel mechanism for DP functional summary release: the \textit{Independent Component Laplace Process} (ICLP) mechanism.
-This mechanism treats the summaries of interest as truly infinite-dimensional objects, thereby addressing several limitations of existing mechanisms.
-We establish the feasibility of the proposed mechanism in multiple function spaces.
-Several statistical estimation problems are considered, and we demonstrate one can enhance the utility of sanitized summaries by oversmoothing their non-private counterpart.
-Numerical experiments on synthetic and real datasets demonstrate the efficacy of the proposed mechanism.
+Many existing mechanisms for achieving differential privacy (DP) on infinite-dimensional functional summaries typically involve embedding these functional summaries into finite-dimensional subspaces and applying traditional multivariate DP techniques.
+These mechanisms generally treat each dimension uniformly and struggle with complex, structured summaries.
+This work introduces a novel mechanism to achieve pure DP for functional summaries in a separable infinite-dimensional Hilbert space, named the \textit{Independent Component Laplace Process} (ICLP) mechanism.
+This mechanism treats the summaries of interest as truly infinite-dimensional functional objects, thereby addressing several limitations of the existing mechanisms.
+Several statistical estimation problems are considered, and we demonstrate how one can enhance the utility of private summaries by oversmoothing the non-private counterparts.
+Numerical experiments on synthetic and real datasets demonstrate the effectiveness of the proposed mechanism.